-RES-H as a share of heat GFC increased from 3.4% in 2005 to 6.9% in 2017.
-This was a doubling in the share, or an increase of 100%.
-The absolute increase in the use of renewable heat energy over the same period was 67%, in terms of energy.
+RES-H as a share of total heat energy doubled between 2005 and 2017, increasing from 3.4% to 6.7%.
+Even though the share doubled, the actual amount of renewable heat energy used only increased by two thirds.
 The difference was due to the reduction in overall heat energy demand between 2005 and 2017.
-This highlights that greater energy efficiency in buildings helps Ireland to meet the national renewable heat target, as well as the binding overall RES target.
+This highlights that greater energy efficiency in buildings helps Ireland to meet the national renewable heat target and the binding overall renewable energy target, as well as our energy efficiency target and our greenhouse gas emissions targets.
+In 2018 this trend reversed and RES-H reduced to 6.5%, even though the amount of renewable heat energy used increased.
+This was because the total amount of fossil energy used for heat increased by more than the amount of renewable energy did.